mathphn/mathphn/README.md

 <h2 align="left">Hello 👋!
-My name is Matheus Pinheiro, and I'm a front-end developer and an undergraduate at UFRN (Federal University of Rio Grande do Norte - Brazil).</h2>
+My name is Matheus Pinheiro, and I'm a software developer and an undergraduate at UFRN (Federal University of Rio Grande do Norte - Brazil).</h2>

 ###